zkp117/djangojokes.com/README.md

 I am using this site to learn.
 It is based on
 [Django Jokes](https://www.djangojokes.com).

-This is accessable via www.django-jokes.com
+My version is accessible via www.django-jokes.com